Beyond-jQuery/book/manuscript/styling-elements.md

 You may continue to rely on jQuery, or get rid of it entirely in favor of a more "natural" programmatic approach.
 But there are other concepts to be aware of other than which JavaScript method to use.
 Consider the possibility that JavaScript is not always the best way to adjust styles in your document.
 In addition to HTML and JavaScript, the browser provides a third valuable tool - stylesheets.

-I'm hoping you'll learn enough from this chapter to understand when to target elements using CSS rules in stylesheets instead of resorting to JavaScript 100% of the time.
+"Beyond jQuery" aims to provide you with a better understanding of the options provided natively by your browser, with each chapter building on your newfound knowledge.
+In this chapter, you'll learn some new things about working with element styles both with and without JavaScript.
+You'll learn enough from this chapter to understand when to target elements using CSS rules in stylesheets instead of resorting to JavaScript 100% of the time.
 Your strong knowledge of [selectors](#finding-elements) and [attributes](#element-attributes), courtesy of the last few chapters, will make this much easier.

 ## There are three ways to style elements